 Please note: if you claim Universal Credit you still need to separately and promptly claim Council Tax Support - this is not included as part of a Universal Credit claim.

 Changes to council tax support

-From May 2016 the family premium is being removed.
+From May 2016, the family premium was removed.
 This is an amount included in the benefit calculation where you have at least one dependent child.
-Anyone receiving the premium on 1 May 2016 will be protected from the change and will continue to receive it until they no longer meet the criteria for this, at which point it will cease.
+Anyone receiving the premium on 1 May 2016 was protected from the change and will continue to receive it until they no longer meet the criteria for this, at which point it will cease.

 To assist with the above changes and to help with any other individual circumstances that may cause significant financial hardship there is a discretionary scheme available.

 Further information, including how to apply, is available from the Citizens Advice Bureau website or by calling 0344 499 4120.

 Other discounts and exemptions are also available.
 For example, a full council tax bill is based on at least two adults living in a home.
 You’ll get 25% off your bill if you count as an adult for council tax and live on your own (called Single Person Discount).
 You’ll also get a discount if you live with people who don’t count as adults for council tax.

 Further details and information about how to apply for these discounts is available on the council tax forms page.

 Protection for pensioners

 The Government stated that pensioners (persons who are of an age where they can claim Pension Credit) are protected from this change, so if a pensioner is claiming council tax benefit under the existing scheme, they will continue to get the same level of help on the current scheme.
 The people protected from this scheme are: